influxdata/flux/README.md

 /usr/bin/pkg-config
 ```

-To compile and use the REPL, use the following command:
+To compile and use the REPL, use the following command to run the repl with suggestions enabled:

 ```
 $ go build ./cmd/flux
-$ ./flux repl
+$ ./flux --enable-suggestions
 ```

 Alternatively, because the `pkg-config` wrapper may not work in all projects you may not want to add the wrapper `pkg-config` to your `PATH`.
 In this case you can set `PKG_CONFIG` and Go will use it.
 Eg, to build and install to ${GOPATH}/bin using `PKG_CONFIG`: